 Step 1: Open your browser of choice and navigate to the Skype homepage.
-Click the big, blue “Get Skype” button and it will open the corresponding Microsoft store page.
-Alternatively, open the Microsoft Store yourself by clicking the taskbar icon, or searching for “Microsoft Store“ in the search box.
-When there, search for “Skype,” and click the corresponding app page.
+Click the big blue Get Skype button, and it will open the corresponding Microsoft store page.
+Alternatively, open the Microsoft Store yourself by clicking the taskbar icon or searching for “Microsoft Store“ in the search box.
+When there, search for “Skype” and click the corresponding app page.

-Step 4: If you already have a Skype account, you can login with your Skype name, email or phone number and skip through to the next section.
-To make a new account, click the “Create a new account,” text.
+Step 4: If you already have a Skype account, you can log in with your Skype name, email, or phone number and skip through to the next section.
+To make a new account, click Create a New Account.

-Step 7: If asked for a CAPTCHA code, input that and click “Create Account.”
+Step 7: If asked for a CAPTCHA code, input that, and click Create Account.
 You now have a functioning Skype account.

 Finding friends and family

-Step 1: When you first login to your account, Skype will ask you if you want to import your existing contacts.
+Step 1: When you first log in to your account, Skype will ask you if you want to import your existing contacts.
 If you already have some set up on your Microsoft account, doing so will fill out your contact list immediately.

-Step 2: To find anyone else you want to talk to, select the “Search Skype” box in the top left-hand corner and search for their real name, Skype name, or email address.
+Step 2: To find anyone else you want to talk to, select the Search Skype box in the top left corner and search for their actual name, Skype name, or email address.

-Step 2: Click the bottom of the conversation panel where it says “Type a message.”
-Type what you want to say and hit enter, or click the send arrow on the right-hand side.
+Step 2: Click the bottom of the conversation panel where it says Type a Message.
+Type what you want to say and hit enter, or click the send arrow on the right side.

 Step 3: Await a response.
 Rinse and repeat!

-If you want to test that your hardware is working correctly, use the “Test audio” link in the Settings menu.
-Alternatively, call Skype’s “Echo” services using the same steps as below.
+If you want to test that your hardware works correctly, use the Test Audio link in the Settings menu.
+Alternatively, call Skype’s Echo services using the same steps as below.

-Step 1: Make sure that your camera is working correctly with Skype in a similar manner to your speakers and microphone.
-Click the three-dot menu icon and select Settings.
-Click “Default Device” under the video heading at the top of the page and select your webcam from the drop-down menu.
+Step 1: Check that your webcam is compatible with Skype by selecting the three-dot menu icon and choosing Settings.
+Click Default Device under the video heading at the top of the page and select your webcam from the drop-down menu.